btqdesign/axity-v1/life/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.9.9 - 31 August 2017 =
+* Avoid using relative paths in asset URLs.
+* Fixed compat with latest Elementor update.

 = 1.9.8 - 21 August 2017 =
 * Use WordPress functions to exit AJAX actions.